necauqua/negative-streak/readme.md

 (includes debug features) of the mod installed, it's very convenient, and also turbo-untested on Windows.

-Either download this repo as a zip file and unpack it into a `negative-streak` folder in your Noita mods folder, or download it from https://modworkshop.net/mod/49379 and do the same thing 🤷

 ### License
 This mod is licensed under the MIT license.
 See the LICENSE file for details.